Rain is one of the most famous and talented singer in Korea.

 The first article already exist for a long time in wikipedia which is believed as true.
 The second article just added about few month ago after huge effort of Korean online community.
 In fact, Korean printing press invented 78years earlier than Gutenberg’s printing press.
 Also it effected to Japanese pringting press and to other Asian countries.
 Unesco also confirmed that Korean printing press is the fisrt one in the world and recognize how valuable it is.

-Hi I’m Ryan Choi !
+Hi world !